Authorization Request in WINGS

-If you are receiving Title IV aid (see What is Title IV aid?), those funds are restricted to payment of current term tuition, mandatory fees, housing and meals.
-The Federal Funds Authorization allows GSU to use any excess Title IV funds over your current term tuition, mandatory fees, housing and meals to pay other charges (such as mandatory insurance, returned checks, emergency loans, resident life fines and damages, books and supplies) on your account before refunding the excess to you.
+If you are receiving Title IV aid, those funds are restricted to payment of current term tuition, mandatory fees, housing and meals.
+The Federal Funds Authorization allows Georgia Southern to use any excess Title IV funds over your current term tuition, mandatory fees, housing and meals to pay other charges (such as mandatory insurance, returned checks, emergency loans, resident life fines and damages, books and supplies) on your account before refunding the excess to you.

 What does the Prior Year Charges Authorization do?

 Title IV regulations restrict payments to only current term tuition, mandatory fees, housing, and meals.
-The Prior Year Charges Authorization allows GSU to use any excess Title IV funds over your current term tuition, mandatory fees, housing, and meals to pay prior term or prior year charges on your account before refunding an excess to you.
+The Prior Year Charges Authorization allows Georgia Southern to use any excess Title IV funds over your current term tuition, mandatory fees, housing, and meals to pay prior term or prior year non-institutional charges (not to exceed $200) on your account before refunding an excess to you.

 What types of charges can be paid by these authorizations?

-These authorizations will allow GSU to pay any charges that appear on the student’s account.
+These authorizations will allow Georgia Southern to pay any charges that appear on the student’s account.
 These include but are not limited to: